c4lliope/rfcs/038-resource-prototypes/proposal.md

 Resources backed by a prototype will gain all the behavior described in this proposal.
 Pipeline authors are encouraged to transition from resource types to prototypes, which they can do gradually.

+There is no EOL date specified for resource types support.

 ## Open Questions

 n/a